 Yes.
-If you are enrolled in any of VA’s programs below, you have coverage under the standards of the health care law:
+If you are enrolled in any of VA’s health care programs below, you have coverage under the standards of the health care law:

 Enrollment in VA health care means you have:

-The health care law does not change VA health care eligibility, benefits or out of pocket costs for Veterans.
-If a Veteran requires non-VA emergency care, the rules in place today are expected to apply on or after January 1, 2014.
+The health care law does not change VA health care eligibility, benefits or out of pocket costs for enrolled Veterans.
+The rules for non-VA emergency care have not changed as a result of ACA.